 Wrapping it all up

 There are many more blues albums to extend this list.
 We could fill up a book talking about great blues albums.
-Indulge yourself and also check out other albums by the artists mentioned here and their influences.
+Indulge yourself and also check out the 10 albums every guitarist must know.
 We live in an unprecedented time in regard to access to information and music.
 Let's use it to our advantage.
 And most of all, listen attentively, digest, and enjoy.

 That’s it for this week.
 Stay tuned and…